todoor17/NestHub/README.md

 ## Overview

-**Nest** is a simplified social media platform built with **Spring Boot**, **JPA (Hibernate)**, and **WebSockets**.
+**Nesthub** is a simplified social media platform built with **Spring Boot**, **JPA (Hibernate)**, and **WebSockets**.
 The platform supports user registration, real-time communication, and interactive features such as sending friendship requests, managing posts, and messaging friends.
 The name **"Nest"** symbolizes a safe, comforting space where connections can thrive.

 ---